 Automation has made teams across companies and industries more efficient.
-It's not hard to imagine how much more productive marketers would be if they had everyday tasks of email list compilation or scheduling emails taken off their plates.
-Email automating ensures your team is spending far less time on execution and has more time to focus on what matters.
+It's not hard to imagine how much more time marketers get for personalized interactions if they had everyday tasks of email list compilation or scheduling emails taken off their plates.
+Automating your marketing emails ensures your team is spending far less time on execution and has more time to focus on what matters.

 What's worse than failing to acquire new customers?
 Losing the existing ones.
 Most of us know that acquiring a new customer costs about five times more than retaining an existing one.

 Proactive and regular communication with customers makes them feel valued.
-It also gives you a chance to know about their pain-points and feedback that you can include in your product roadmap and keep your customers happy.
-With email automation, you can ensure that you never miss sending important customer communication at regular intervals.
+It also gives you a chance to know about their pain points and feedback that you can include in your product roadmap and keep your customers happy.
+By automating your marketing emails, you can ensure that you never miss sending important customer communication at regular intervals.
 It could be periodic product updates, feedback emails, renewal reminders, transactional emails, and offers.
 Such frequent touchpoints improve your chances of keeping the customer onboard.

 All good marketers or business owners have one thing in common - they always seek more conversations with their customers.
 They reap the benefits too.
 As per research, customer-centric companies are 60% more profitable compared to companies not focused on the customer.

-Email automation is an excellent way for businesses to stay in touch with their audience.
-An email automation system makes triggers and emails work cohesively.
+Email marketing automation is an excellent way for businesses to stay in touch with their audience.
+An email marketing automation software makes triggers and emails work cohesively.
 A trigger is like an intimation to the system to send an email, and it comes about when a predefined rule(s) is met.